Azure-Samples/ms-identity-dotnet-advanced-token-cache/1-Integrated-Cache/1-1-WebApp-BgWorker/README.md

 ## Step 5: Run the sample

 To populate the distributed token cache, and the entity `MsalAccountActivity`, the **WebApp must be executed first**.
-Open the WebApp on multiple browser tabs (you might want to open the tabs in incognito) and sign-in with multiple users. **Do not sign-out, otherwise their token cache will be deleted**.
+Open the WebApp on multiple browsers (or using the same browser but in incognito mode) and sign-in with multiple users. **Do not sign-out, otherwise their token cache will be deleted**.

 Once you have signed-in with at least 2 users, stop the WebApp project, **without signing them out** and execute the BackgroundWorker project.

 The background worker is returning all account activities that happened more than 30 seconds ago.
-You could either change the time interval or wait for it.
+You can either change the time interval or wait for it.

 With all the accounts retrieved, the background worker will print those that got their token acquired successfully and those that failed.
 To test a failure scenario, you can sign-out one of the users in the WebApp, and execute the background worker again.

 ## About The code